 Scrub and Disinfect the Toilet Seat

 Toilets should be thoroughly scrubbed clean and disinfected include toilet seats and back.
-Also, clean difficult to reach area such as behind toilets.
+Also, clean difficult reach areas such as behind toilets.

 Drains and Sinks Should be Cleaned